-Our processed food business has 31 factories producing a variety of food products, from frozen foods to bakery goods and seasonings.
-23 of these factories are located in Japan, and eight are located in China, the U.S., and Thailand.
-Our products are sold primarily in the Japanese market.
-All of our factories (frozen foods, bakery, and seasonings) were certified to the global food safety standard FSSC22000 in September 2018.
-FSSC22000 is recognized by the Global Food Safety Initiative, the food industry’s global body for promoting food safety management.
+Our processed food business has 32 factories, including the one scheduled to operate from 2020, which produce a variety of food products, from frozen foods to seasonings, and bakery products.
+23 of these factories are located in Japan, and nine are located in China, Indonesia, Thailand, and the U.S. Our products are sold primarily in the Japanese market.

-All the factories that are contracted to manufacture frozen food products on our behalf have been certified to the food safety standard, ISO 22000 or FSSC 22000, as an assurance of food safety.
+All the factories contracted to manufacture frozen food products on our behalf have been certified to the food safety standard ISO 22000 or FSSC 22000, as an assurance of food safety.

-We also call upon three independent advisors, who have helped to develop our approach to food safety since 2008.
-In 2018, these advisors visited our factories, sharing useful advice and giving talks to our employees on industry topics such as food safety, or the laws and regulations relating to the Food Sanitation Act.
-These events provided employees with a greater awareness of new developments and hot topics in the field of quality control.
+We also work with multiple independent advisors, who have helped to develop our approach to food safety since 2008.
+In 2019, these advisors visited our factories, sharing useful advice and giving presentations to our employees on industry topics such as food safety, consumer consciousness, and/or the laws and regulations relating to the Food Sanitation Act.
+These events provided employees with a greater awareness of new developments and important topics in the field of quality control.

 Food defense practices